-(a) Introduction

-- (1) Controlled flight into terrain (CFIT) is a major hazard in aviation.
+- (a) Introduction - (1) Controlled flight into terrain (CFIT) is a major hazard in aviation.
 Most CFIT accidents occur in the final approach segment of non-precision approaches; the use of stabilisedapproach criteria on a continuous descent with a constant, predetermined vertical path is seen as a major improvement in safety during the conduct of such approaches.
-The following techniques are adopted as widely as possible, for all approaches. - The elimination of level flight segments at MDA close to the ground during approaches, (2) and the avoidance of major changes in attitude and power/thrust close to the runway that can destabilise approaches, are seen as ways to reduce operational risks significantly. - The term CDFA has been selected to cover a flight technique for any type of NPA (3)operation. - (4) The advantages of CDFA are as follows: - (i) the technique enhances safe approach operations by the utilisation of standard operating practices; - (ii) the technique is similar to that used when flying an ILS approach, including when executing the missed approach and the associated missed approach procedure manoeuvre; - (iii) the aeroplane attitude may enable better acquisition of visual cues; - (iv) the technique may reduce pilot workload; - the approach profile is fuel efficient; (v) - the approach profile affords reduced noise levels; and (vi) - the technique affords procedural integration with APV operations. (vii)
+The following techniques are adopted as widely as possible, for all approaches. - (2) The elimination of level flight segments at MDA close to the ground during approaches, and the avoidance of major changes in attitude and power/thrust close to the runway that can destabilise approaches, are seen as ways to reduce operational risks significantly. - (3) The term CDFA has been selected to cover a flight technique for any type of NPA operation. - (4) The advantages of CDFA are as follows: - (i) the technique enhances safe approach operations by the utilisation of standard operating practices; - (ii) the technique is similar to that used when flying an ILS approach, including when executing the missed approach and the associated missed approach procedure manoeuvre; - (iii) the aeroplane attitude may enable better acquisition of visual cues; - (iv) the technique may reduce pilot workload; - (v) the approach profile is fuel efficient; - (vi) the approach profile affords reduced noise levels; and - (vii) the technique affords procedural integration with APV operations. - (b) CDFA - (1) Continuous descent final approach is defined in Annex I to the Regulation on Air operations.